gdevenyi/NeuroAnsible/README.md

 You can either select specific tags with `--tags` as an option to the playbook call, or skip specific tasks with `--skip-tags`

+MATLAB users may be interested in the optional `matlab` tag, which provides a number of MATLAB toolboxes.

+NVidia users should include the `nvidia` tag to install the `nvhpc` packages to provide all currently supported versions of cuda as modules.

 ## Using the installed software